lbechberger/LearningPsychologicalSpaces/Shapes/README.md

 ## MDS

 The script `mds.py` runs the MDS algorithm provided by the `sklearn` library (see documentation [here](http://scikit-learn.org/stable/modules/generated/sklearn.manifold.MDS.html)) which is based on the SMACOF algorithm.
-After converting the data from the pickle file provided by `preprocess.py` into a dissimilarity matrix, the MDS is computed for different numbers of dimensions.
+After converting the data from the pickle file provided by `preprocess.py` into a dissimilarity matrix, some information about this matrix is printed out.
+Aftwerwards, the MDS is computed for different numbers of dimensions.
 A plot displaying stress against the number of dimensions is generated and displayed to the user.

 You can execute the script as follows from the project's root directory:
 ```
 python mds/mds.py path/to/data.pickle
 ```

+The script takes the following optional arguments:
+- `-s` or `--subset`: Specifies which subset of the similarity ratings to use.
+Default is `all` (which means that all similarity ratings from both studies are used).
+Another supported option is `between` where only the ratings from the second study (found in `within_between.csv`) are used.
+Here, all items that did not appear in the second study are removed from the dissimilarity matrix.
+- `-n` or `--n_init`: Specifies how often the SMACOF algorithm is restarted with a new random initialization.
+Of all of these runs, only the best result (i.e., the one with the lowest resulting stress) is kept.
+Default value here is 4.
+- `-d` or `--dims`: Specifies the maximal number of dimensions to investigate.
+Default value is 20, which means that the script will run the MDS algorithm 20 times, obtaining spaces of dimensionality 1 to 20.
+- `-i` or `--max_iter`: Specifies the maximum number of iterations computed within the SMACOF algorithm.
+Default values is 300.